DEFRA/software-development-standards/docs/guides/github_advanced_security.md

 See the [resolving GitHub security alerts](../processes/github_security_alerts.md) process for full details.

-## Software Bill of Materials (SBOM)

-A Software Bill of Materials (SBOM) is a list of all the components in your software, including dependencies and their versions.
-It helps teams understand the supply chain of their software and identify potential vulnerabilities.

-In GitHub, you can generate an SBOM for your repository using the [GitHub Dependency Graph](https://docs.github.com/en/code-security/how-tos/secure-your-supply-chain/establish-provenance-and-integrity/export-dependencies-as-sbom).
+## Dependency Graph

 The Dependency Graph automatically includes all dependencies in [supported ecosystems](https://docs.github.com/en/code-security/reference/supply-chain-security/dependency-graph-supported-package-ecosystems) where GitHub can read a manifest directly from the repository (for example `package.json` and `.csproj`).
 Most repositories need no extra setup.

 Automatic detection has gaps, though.
 The sections below cover common scenarios where teams need to submit to the Dependency Graph themselves.

+### Software Bill of Materials (SBOM)

+A Software Bill of Materials (SBOM) is a list of all the components in your software, including dependencies and their versions.
+It helps teams understand the supply chain of their software and identify potential vulnerabilities.

+In GitHub, you can generate an SBOM for your repository [using the Dependency Graph](https://docs.github.com/en/code-security/how-tos/secure-your-supply-chain/establish-provenance-and-integrity/export-dependencies-as-sbom).

 ### Container images